DataMedSci/yagit/docs/source/introduction.rst

     +------------+------------+------------+------------+------------+------------+

 The table shows comparison of calculation times between YAGIT, FRED and PyMedPhys.
-Other parameters: normalizing dose = max. reference image dose, dose cutoff = 5%, search radius = 3*DTA, step size = DTA/10.
+Other parameters: normalizing dose = max. reference image dose, dose cutoff = 5% of max. reference image dose, search radius = 3*DTA, step size = DTA/10.

 When using 16 threads, YAGIT and FRED speed up about 8 times.